deepchecks/deepchecks/README.md

 - All of the Checks and the framework for customizing them are implemented inside the Deepchecks Testing Python package (this repo).
 - Each check tests for a specific potential problem.
-Deepchecks has many preimplemented checks for finding issues with the model's performance (e.g. identifying weak segments), data distribution (e.g. detect drifts or leakages) and data integrity (e.g. find conflicting labels).
+Deepchecks has many pre-implemented checks for finding issues with the model's performance (e.g. identifying weak segments), data distribution (e.g. detect drifts or leakages) and data integrity (e.g. find conflicting labels).
 - Customizable: each check has many configurable parameters, and custom checks can easily be implemented.